Property Damage Claims

 You can make a property damage claim by submitting a Statement of Damage:

-Please include photos, receipts, invoices or any other relevant documents to support your property damage claim.
-We encourage you to submit your claims as soon as possible.
+Please include photos of the damage and loss location, estimates, invoices/receipts, or any other relevant documents to support your damage claim.
+We encourage you to submit your claim as soon as possible.

 If your claim relates to the condition of our roads or sidewalks, you must submit your claim within 10 days of the incident.